slmnv5/pepelats/doc/midi_drum.md

 Messages are listed in the section "MESSAGES" where options are message names.
 Valid messages are:

 * _bpm_msg - sent when the 1-st loop is recorded and BPM is calculated.
 Used to set BPM on external drum.
 * _bar_msg - sent at start of each bar.
-Used to synchronize external drum.
+Used to synchronize external drum, set program, start drum, etc
 * _volume_msg - set volume
-* _prog_msg - set external drum program or pattern
 * _stop_msg - stop drum.
 There is no start message, instead it uses _bar_msg
 * _progs_list - list of programs available on external drum.
 If not specified, GM standard is used: [0, 1, 2, ...
 127]